 UX design plays a vital role in the overall success of your website or application.
 It’s not uncommon then that companies put a large number of resources into developing UX that is both highly functional and innovative for their user base.
 However, how do you know if you’re seeing a positive return on investment (ROI) when it comes to your investments in UX?
 The answer can be found through the measurements of key performance indicators (KPIs).

 7 KPI Examples to Assess ROI in your UX Design

-Time On Task
+1. Time On Task

-Use of Navigation Vs. Search
+2. Use of Navigation Vs. Search

 Every new development project should take into consideration the usability preferences of your target audience.
 While some users may prefer seamless navigation through a website or application, others may require better searchability.
-Measuring preferences of navigation vs. search when it comes to your UX design with help you to make improvements that make a difference to your users.
-Typically, you’ll want to strike a balance of intelligent navigation and intuitive search functionality rather than competing one against the other.
+Measuring preferences of navigation vs. search when it comes to your UX design will help you to make improvements that make a difference to your users.
+Typically, you’ll want to strike a balance of intelligent navigation and intuitive search functionality rather than pitting one against the other.
 This will help to keep your UX open to a broader customer base and make the design more sustainable over time.

-User Error Rates
+3. User Error Rates

 All UX designs should be user-friendly with a focus on improving the customer experience.
 However, no two designs are the same, and each of them may generate their own frequency of errors when users interact with them.
 These errors can happen when users improperly fill out forms, submit payment information, or forget to enter their credentials.
 While these issues may seem to be user-generated, recognizing consistencies around this measurement may show signs of inefficiencies when it comes to the overall structure of your UX.